-How Companies Use Calculators For Product Hunt Promotions
+How Smart Companies are Leveraging Calculators for Product Hunt

 You only get one chance to list your product on Product Hunt (PH).
 However, that doesn’t mean that you cannot engage with the PH community thereafter.
 One strategy that many companies use is to launch calculators, assessments, or recommendation engines as side projects.
 This ensures that they can continue to milk the PH traffic even after the launch of their primary product.
 These interactive tools provide instant gratification and get a lot of traffic to the parent website.
 Thus, they perform really well on Product Hunt promotions.

 Sounds like a plan?
 However, before you get started, here’s some inspiration.
-We got you examples of 5 companies that’re using interactive content to kill it on Product Hunt.
+We got you examples of some companies that’re using interactive content to kill it on Product Hunt.

 Related Read – Top 5 Viral Calculators that Broke the Internet